kayrongradilone/kayrongradilone/README.md

 <br/>
 Formado em análise e desenvolvimento de sistemas, efetuando Pós-graduação em desenvolvimento Fullstack na PUCMG.
 <br/><br/>
-My name is Kayron Gradilone, I’m 31 years old, originally from Santos-SP, and currently living in Florianópolis-SC.
+My name is Kayron Gradilone, I'm 31 years old, originally from Santos-SP, and currently living in Florianópolis-SC.
 <br/>
 I hold a degree in Systems Analysis and Development and am currently pursuing a postgraduate degree in Fullstack Development at PUCMG.
 </small>